UAE Sustainability Initiatives

 Environment Vision 2030

-Environment Vision 2030 was developed by Environment Agency – Abu Dhabi (EAD) in close coordination with the General Secretariat of the Executive Council and Department of Economic Development / Abu Dhabi Council for Economic Development.
+Environment Vision 2030 was developed by Environment Agency – Abu Dhabi (EAD) in close coordination with the General Secretariat of the Executive Council and Department of Economic Development / Abu Dhabi Council for Economic Development, to ensure integration among the three pillars of sustainability: environment, economic, and social vision

 The five priority areas of the Abu Dhabi Environment Vision 2030 are: